Wintermute787/Friday-horror-site/README.md

 ## Development server

+## Features
+User is able to switch pages and look at different topics.
+Future plans will include reviews, and editing/creating new movies and TV shows

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding